joshallenit/gh-stacked-diff/README.md

 # Setup login for Github CLI
 gh auth login
 # Add the /bin directory to your PATH.
 Replace the directory below to wherever you cloned the repository.
+# For example if using zsh:
 echo "export PATH=\$PATH:\$HOME/dev/stacked-diff-workflow/bin" >> ~/.zshrc
+source ~/.zshrc
 ```

 ## Automatically adding PR Reviewers